ska-sa/katgpucbf/doc/xbgpu.design.x.rst

 The number of batches to accumulate in an accumulation is equal to the :option:`!--heap-accumulation-threshold` flag.
-The timestamp difference between succesive dumps is therefore equal to:
+The timestamp difference between successive dumps is therefore equal to:

   `timestamp_difference = spectra_per_heap * samples_between_spectra * heap_accumulation_threshold`